 In another area of robotics, in June 2013, Honda and the National Institute of Advanced Industrial Science and Technology (AIST) jointly developed a High-Access Survey Robot, a remotely controlled survey robot that will conduct on-site surveys in high and narrow spaces at Fukushima No. 1 Nuclear Power Station of Tokyo Electric Power Company.
 While making progress in the development of ASIMO, a humanoid robot designed to be helpful to people while coexisting in a human environment, Honda will accelerate the development of humanoid robots designed for use in response to disasters, including the prevention and mitigation of damage caused by a disaster.

 Though Honda offers a number of products that can help people get things done, there are still many regions in the world where people are not benefitting from such Honda products.
 In that sense, no market where we conduct business is ever too mature, and Honda will be able to continue helping many customers in the future.
 Honda's philosophy is all about making useful products, and we will continue our efforts to create and deliver valued products and services to every corner of the world.

 Maintaining a global viewpoint, Honda will strive to realize "the joy and freedom of mobility" and "a sustainable society where people can enjoy life" in keeping with our desire to be a company society wants to exist.

 Return to Shareholders

-For the fiscal year ending March 31, 2014, we expect to pay quarterly dividends of ¥20 per share, for an annual dividend of ¥80 per share, ¥4 higher than for the fiscal year ended March 31, 2013.
+For the fiscal year ending March 31, 2015, we plan for 22 yen per share quarterly dividends, which will add up to an annual dividend of 88 yen per share, an increase of 6 yen per share from the previous fiscal year.
 We will continue to do our utmost to meet the expectations of our shareholders.

 President & Chief Executive Officer